Spanish adverbs are much like their English counterparts. There are at least two ways in which you can define what adverbs are:

 - Words that modify or limit the meaning of a verb, adjective, adverb or entire sentence.

-As is the case in English, most adverbs are derived from adjectives, although there are some that are not.
+As in English, most adverbs are derived from adjectives\.
 In Spanish, most verbs that are derived from adjectives end in -mente, just as in English most end in "-ly."
 Following are the most common types of adverbs:

 Adverbs of manner: Adverbs of manner are the most common and are used in a wide variety of situations, as they tell how something is done.
 In Spanish, they typically come after the verbs they modify.

 - Examples: Estudia bien.
 (She studies well.)
 Canta mal.
 (He sings poorly.)
 Conduce lentamente.
 (He drives slowly.)
 Me abrazó cariñosamente.
 (She affectionately hugged me.)
 Leo mucho.
 (I read a lot.)

 - Examples: Estoy muy cansada.
 (I am very tired.)
 Es poco inteligente.
 (He is not very intelligent.)
 Está más borracho.
 (He is quite drunk.)

 - Examples: Quizás él tenga miedo.
 (Perhaps he is afraid.)
 Personalmente, no lo creo.
 (Personally, I don't believe it.)
 Pablo evidentemente estudia mucho.
 (Pablo obviously studies a lot.)

 - Examples: Salimos mañana.
 (We're leaving tomorrow.)
 No estudia nunca.
 (He never studies.)

 - Examples: Está aquí.
 (It is here.)
 Allí comeremos.
 (We'll eat there.)
 Te busca arriba.
 (He is looking for you upstairs.)